akshara-sun/What-I-Want-To-Make/README.md

 * 🙌🏽 Done

 ## The List:
-* To-Do List App 🏗
+* To-Do List App - an app that helps you keep track of your daily and weekly to-dos!
-* Basic Piano 🏗
+* Basic Piano
-* Tip Jar
-* Synth (Basic - implements a sine wave)
+* Synth Keyboard (Basic - implements a sine wave)
 * Chord Project (Library)
-* Calendar (displays by week)
-* Synth (Advanced - different types of sound waves, a rhythm bank, pitch bend, chord recognition, and notation features)
+* Synth (Advanced - different types of sound waves, a rhythm bank, pitch bend, chord recognition, and notation features?)
+* Drum Machine
-* Blog/Website for myself!
+* SketchPad
-* Stars Project (A library of constellations)
-* Passing the Music On Project!!!
-(A super cool collaborative project - more info coming soon!)